I. Deciding to try

 IV.
 Is that a pink line?

 December, 2010.
 Dear Diary.
-One very kind agent has pointed out several, um, “areas for improvement” in my proposal.
-She suggests that before she or anyone else will take me on that I must find a celebrity to endorse my book.
+One very kind agent has pointed out several “areas for improvement” in my proposal.
+She suggests that before she take me on that I must find a celebrity to endorse my book.
 Surely finding a person who knows a person who knows a famous person who will do a stranger a favor shouldn’t be that hard, right?

 IV.
 The pink line darkens.